 However, as I wandered the narrow lanes, practically every café/restaurant was offering coffee (and practically every other shop was a café/restaurant).
 Most looked unimpressive, several were interesting, but only one leapt out at me: The Point.
 The roaster standing proudly at the front of the counter was a clear statement, one which, I discovered, was backed up by some excellent coffee.

 It’s also an excellent place to drink said coffee.
-Long and thin, it’s comprised of multiple, small rooms running back from the street, ending in a lovely terrace overlooking the Dianpu River.
+Long and thin, it consists of multiple, small rooms running back from the street, ending in a lovely terrace overlooking the Dianpu River.
 Even better, it’s spread over three floors, each successively smaller as you go up.